sajjadGG/book-python/machine-learning/introduction/datasets.rst

 This is a standard dataset that has been studied a lot in machine learning literature.
 A good prediction accuracy is 70%-76%.

-.. _Machine Learning Breast Cancer Databset:
+.. _Machine Learning Breast Cancer Dataset:

 Wisconsin Breast Cancer Database
 --------------------------------